Integrative Strategies for Understanding Neural and Cognitive Systems (NCS) Crosscutting Programs

 A revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 18-1), is effective for proposals submitted, or due, on or after January 29, 2018.
 Please be advised that, depending on the specified due date, the guidelines contained in NSF 18-1 may apply to proposals submitted in response to this funding opportunity.

-This program calls for innovative, integrative, boundary-crossing proposals that can best capture those opportunities.
-NSF seeks proposals that are bold, risky, and transcend the perspectives and approaches typical of single-discipline research efforts.
+This program calls for innovative, convergent, boundary-crossing proposals that can best capture those opportunities and map out new research frontiers.
+NSF seeks proposals that are bold and risky, and transcend the perspectives and approaches typical of disciplinary research efforts.
 This cross-directorate program is one element of NSF’s broader effort directed at Understanding the Brain, a multi-year activity that includes NSF’s participation in the Brain Research through Advancing Innovative Neurotechnologies (BRAIN) Initiative (http://www.nsf.gov/brain/).
 NSF envisions a connected portfolio of transformative, integrative projects that create synergistic links across investigators and communities, yielding novel ways of tackling the challenges of understanding the brain in action and in context.

 - Neuroengineering and Brain-Inspired Concepts and Designs